11/11/2016 (started 26/10/16)

 I wish I had a brain, though I suppose you might ask what I'm wishing with.
 Today's task is to set up and start two new bank accounts with the Co-operative bank and transfer the Direct Debits, Standing Orders, incoming pension payments etc currently running on my Royal Bank of Scotland accounts.
 It all works remarkably smoothly and I'm glad to say the Co-op do most of it for me, but there are still loads of little bits to sort out, such as the standing orders, which I have to shift myself, and there are various elements that have to be right, like going paperless, to gain various benefits.
 Some are quite straight-forward, like going paperless, but will require regular actions like printing off statements for the tax people.
 Others require a working brain such as using one of those little card readers to set up standing orders, that's one of the fun bits when you have to copy numbers from reader to computer and computer to reader, a breeze for you non-dyslexics (thank the deity of your choice for spellcheck, or at least the Mac equivalent) I keep finding I've typed the wrong number into the wrong keyboard, or not told it which card I'm using, and then the system 'times out' with tiny red messages and a smug little bonk noise.
 Still I think I've managed it without transferring my worldly, if imaginary, goods to some lucky stranger.

 I set out on this marathon exercise because the RBS ticked me off one too many times.
 The have always done a very good job of the actual banking services you understand, apart from flogging me some PPI back in the dim and distant and pretending they've lost all record of it.....
 It's the little background bits.
-I found their idea of investment of my money was to make as much as possible with little regard for ethics, so I found myself supporting such delights as Canadian Tar Sands, coal, oil and nuclear weapons
+I found their idea of investment of my money was to make as much as possible with little regard for ethics, so I found myself supporting such delights as Canadian Tar Sands, coal, oil and nuclear weapons.

 They have reduced some investments in fossil fuels, but I think that was because of the drop in profitability rather than ethical worries, otherwise I'd expect them to pull out of WMDs as well.